One Family under God Campaign Gains Traction as Peace Building Effort to Address Religious Crisis

 Before concluding the meeting, Fulani youth leaders made a team resolve to work against the incitement of violent attacks.
 As a population largely affected by extremist actions, youth are essential participants in countering a culture that emboldens acts of violence based on religious or ethnic diversity.

-The One Family Under God campaign, initiated in 2013 at the Global Peace Leadership Conference in Abuja, is a values-based approach to peace building that encourages substantial cooperation between diverse communities through faith leader’s training workshops, retreats, and community projects.
+The One Family Under God campaign, initiated in 2013 at the Global Peace Leadership Conference in Abuja, is a grassroots, values-based approach to peace building that engages faith leaders in taking the lead to foster cooperation between diverse communities through training workshops, retreats, and community projects.
 The campaign is an ongoing mediation effort to end the crisis of violence taking place across Nigeria.